In this article

 Why don’t you style your new piece like these cool people?

-Alo Yoga is also many things to many people – but it does so effectively by segmenting its content efforts. @aloyoga keeps the core brand promise of yoga, @alomoves and @alowellness_ help diversify the brand into new products, and @alo gains studio-to-street cred by showcasing celebrity fits.
+Alo Yoga is also many things to many people - but it does so effectively by segmenting its content efforts. @aloyoga keeps the core brand promise of yoga, @alomoves and @alowellness_ help diversify the brand into new products, and @alo gains studio-to-street cred by showcasing celebrity fits.
 Be it through reels or other formats.

 Choose your own adventure